NPLK14009U Plants in Populations, Communities and Ecosystems

-For the re-exam, passed parts of prior exams can be re-used.
+For the re-exam passed parts of the prior exam can be re-used.

 If missing project report: hand in report at the end of examination week; contact course responsible for details.

-If missing presentation, exam(s) or participation: Oral examination, based on curriculum (60%) and individual report (40%)
+If missing presentation, examn(s) or participation: Oral examination, based on curriculum (60%) and individual report (40%)

 Criteria for exam assesment

 Look at the learning outcome